KimSIGHTS Archive 2023

 Desmond Tutu

-#111 Forgiveness Series – Part 6 of 7
+#111 Forgiveness Series – #6 of 7

 It is my understanding that when The Bible was translated from Greek, it used the English word “forgiveness”, but literally the Greek word meant “to let go”.
 Forgiveness is a letting go of any claim to repayment, such as a debt.
 It means we release the right to be compensated for our hurt or loss.
 So…